Senior Writer: Jahnavi Vekaria

 Multiple SaaS vendors in the market fail to notify the businesses in advance about the ending subscriptions.
 Hence, companies must pay the late fees and any increased subscription amounts.
 This is the strategy of the SaaS vendors to keep auto-renewals running, which may soon become a downside for the businesses.

 The SaaS application lifecycle management, on the other hand, comes with dedicated renewal calendars.
 Hence, it becomes easy for the IT teams to track the upcoming SaaS renewal and forecast future spending.
-Further, promoting the SaaS purchase accountability within its lifecycle management helps businesses reduce the chances of shadowing IT.
+Further, promoting the SaaS accounting within its lifecycle management helps businesses reduce the chances of shadowing IT.

 SaaS applications are assessed online, and hence all the systems and devices using these applications are prone to online data breaches.
 While IT teams may be aware of the possible phishing or hacking attempts, it becomes difficult to manage different SaaS applications individually.
 Hence, all companies’ sensitive information like client details may come on the verge of online access due to the minimalist loopholes in the system.